hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 were completely misplaced---yet another instance of the unintended consequences of a technical advance (box 5.8).

-## Box 5.8 Diesel's engine: The intent and the outcome {.featuretitle}
+Box 5.8 Diesel's engine: The intent and the outcome

 Diesel's ambition was to produce a light, small (about the size of a contemporary sewing machine), cheap engine that would be bought by